LukeSavefrogs/ssh-password-change/README.md

 # Batch SSH Password change
-Change passwords for a specific user in a remote Server (Linux or AIX) using SSH in BASH
+Change passwords for a specific user in multiple remote Servers (Linux or AIX) using SSH in BASH

 ## Table of Contents
 <!-- TOC -->